Skip to main content

 This pill is even more effective in women over 40 years of age.
 To make the pill as effective as it can be, remember:

-• To take it regularly, and at the same time each day.
+• Take it regularly, and at the same time each day.

 • Use another contraceptive method as well if you miss a pill or are sick, have severe diarrhoea, or are taking medicines which may interfere with the pill.